RetroReversing/retroReversing/pages/switch/SwitchFileFormats.md

 ### CNMT (Content Meta Data) (*.cnmt.nca)
 CNMT files are small meta data files that are inside an XCI or NSP archive.

-{% include link-to-other-site-text.html title="CNMT File Format Spec" url="https://switchbrew.org/wiki/CNMT" word1="CNMT" word2="CNMT" color1="belize" color2="midnight" description="If you are interested in the internals of the file format, the site `SwitchBrew` was an excellent page with what each byte represents" number="5"  %}
+{% include link-to-other-site-text.html title="CNMT File Format Spec" url="https://switchbrew.org/wiki/CNMT" word1="CNMT" word2="CNMT" color1="belize" color2="midnight" description="If you are interested in the internals of the file format, the site `SwitchBrew` has an excellent page with what each byte represents" number="5"  %}

 ---
 # EXEFS File Formats